iBug/iBug-source/_posts/2019-12-28-mass-crawl-douban-with-aws.md

 ### Continuous refresh of banned IPs

+As this time I made some changes to increase the aggregate crawl speed, it could be anticipated that IPs would be banned sooner than in the first generation, which rendered IP refreshing more important.
+I had already known that AWS provided an extensive REST API, as well as a powerful CLI utility `aws`.

+I didn't even need to install the `aws` CLI utility because it comes preinstalled on every AMI, so all that was needed was to create an IAM user and generate API credentials following the [AWS official documentation][awscli].

 ### Results {#part-3-results}

 This new spider swarm achieved almost twice the speed of the old version, at a sustained rate of around 1,700 records per second, when the old version could only maintain a burst speed of 900 records per second, before quickly dropping to 500 records per second.
 What's more satisfactory was that it was fault-tolerant, finally crawling 20.7M records (out of a total of 21.6M) before completely stopped working after around 12 hours.

 The crawled data covered more than 90% of the test set of the experiment, and boosted the RMSE value of our submission from 1.304 to a whopping 0.546.
 We managed to make it one step further to 0.539 by adding the crawled data to our training set.
-For the record, the 2nd place who also played with web spiders, only managed to get the RMSE value to 0.84.
+For the record, the 2nd place, who also played with web spiders, only managed to get the RMSE value to 0.87.
 This is a great success.

   [requests]: https://2.python-requests.org/